joecrop/AiBirdFeeder/birdfeeder/README.md

 ### MAX78000 Feather operations

 The TFT display is optional and not supplied with the MAX78000 Feather board.
-User should use PC terminal program to observe **cats-dogs_demo** result as described in "Terminal output" section with help of the ascii art representation of the captured image.
+User should use PC terminal program to observe result as described in "Terminal output" section with help of the ascii art representation of the captured image.

 The MAX78000 Feather compatible 2.4'' TFT FeatherWing display can be ordered here: